Linking shape dynamics and loop quantum gravity: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-I am grateful to Tim Koslowski for discussions about his work on loop quantization of shape dynamics\cite{Tim-LSD} and to Sean Gryb for illuminating me on a subtle issue.
-I would also like to thank Julian Barbour, Henrique Gomes, Iwo Ita and Flavio Mercati for discussions and suggestions.
+I am grateful to Tim Koslowski for discussions about his work on loop quantization of shape dynamics\cite{Tim-LSD}, as well as a careful reading of the paper, and to Sean Gryb for illuminating me on a subtle issue.
+I would also like to thank Julian Barbour, Bianca Dittrich, Henrique Gomes, Iwo Ita, Flavio Mercati and David Sloan for discussions and suggestions.

 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
 This research was also partly supported by grants from NSERC, FQXi and the John Templeton Foundation.